Asian School of Business: Academics

 In addition to the full-time MBA programme, Asian School of Business also offers short-term Management Development programmes that are tailor-made to the requirements of specific companies.

 In July 2011, Business Digest recognized ASB as No. 2 among private business schools in Kerala.

 Postgraduate Diploma in Management

-The objective of the two-year, full-time MBA programme is to develop young men and women into leaders and competent professional managers.
-The course comprises two components: the core programme in the first year and the elective programme in the second year.
-The elective courses which are offered in the second year of the programme allow students to choose a bouquet of courses that interest them and develop proficiency in the areas of their choice.
-The MBA is designed for candidates with substantive work experience and for fresh graduates.
+The two-year, full-time MBA programme at ASB includes a core curriculum in the first year and elective courses in the second year.
+The elective component allows students to select courses based on their areas of interest to gain specialized knowledge.
+The programme admits both candidates with prior work experience and recent graduates.

 Management Development programmes

-ASB offers education programmes aimed at corporates.
-As an example, more than 100 executives of IBS Software attended a two-month-long MDP of Asian School of Business.
+ASB offers education programmes designed for corporate professionals.
+For instance, over 100 executives from IBS Software participated in a two-month management development programme conducted by the institution.

 Open programmes

 In addition to custom MDPs designed for a specific organization, ASB also offers Open Programs, which are short MDPs open to any professional, who desires to improve their knowledge base in areas such as finance, marketing, strategy or operations.